bigcommerce/catalyst/docs/environment-variables.md

 The `NEXTAUTH_URL` environment variable tells the [Auth.js library the root URL of the storefront](https://next-auth.js.org/configuration/options#nextauth_url).

-If your storefront is deployed on Vercel, `NEXTAUTH_URL` is automatically detected from `VERCEL_URL`, but for other environments you should set `NEXTAUTH_URL` explicitly.
+If your storefront is deployed on Vercel, `NEXTAUTH_URL` is automatically detected from `VERCEL_URL`, but for other environments, you should set `NEXTAUTH_URL` explicitly.

 ### TRAILING_SLASH